yearn/yearn-comms/public/_posts/_articles/yearn-finance/cowswap/fr.md

 Let’s use an example to explain its power.
 Let’s say we want to do the following trade:

-Pour améliorer nos prix de règlement, nous avons décidé d'investir dans [Weiroll](https://github.com/weiroll/weiroll).
-Weiroll apporte la possibilité d'avoir une petite machine virtuelle dans un contrat intelligent.
+Pour améliorer nos prix, nous avons décidé d'investir dans [Weiroll](https://github.com/weiroll/weiroll).
+Weiroll propose la possibilité d'avoir une petite machine virtuelle dans un contrat intelligent.
 Le gros avantage pour un solveur est la possibilité d'enchaîner les interactions sans laisser de poussière.

-Prenons un exemple pour expliquer sa puissance.
-Disons que nous voulons faire le commerce suivant :
+Prenons un exemple :

 **WETH -> yvSNX**

-If we use the CoW Swap settlement contract, a solver would be sending a list of interactions which does the following:

-1. Approve **WETH** on 1inch
-2. Swap **WETH** for **SNX** in 1inch
-3. Approve **SNX** in **yvSNX**
-4. Deposit **SNX** in **yvSNX**

-There are two issues here.

-First, is it ok for CoW Swap’s settlement to approve third party contracts like 1inch and Yearn vaults?

 Second, the amounts in each interaction need to be hardcoded.
 The way solvers work is they simulate each interaction and instead of “deposit 100 **SNX** in **yvSNX**” it is actually “deposit xxxx **SNXs** in **yvSNX**”.